-- (4) An application for an order integrating the tracts or interests in a spacing unit shall substantially contain and be limited to only the following: - (a) The applicant's name and address; - (b) A description of the spacing unit to be integrated; - (c) A geologic statement concerning the likely presence of hydrocarbons; - (d) A statement that the proposed drill site is leased; - (e) A statement of the proposed operations for the spacing unit, including the name and address of the proposed operator; - (f) A proposed joint operating agreement and a proposed lease form; - (g) A list of all uncommitted owners in the spacing unit to be integrated under the application, including names and addresses; - (h) An affidavit indicating that at least sixty-seven percent (67%) of the mineral interest acres in the spacing unit support the integration application by leasing or participating as a working interest owner; - (i) An affidavit stating the highest bonus payment paid to a leased owner in the spacing unit being integrated prior to filing the integration application; and - (j) A resume of efforts documenting the applicant's good faith efforts on at least two (2) separate occasions within a period of time no less than sixty (60) days to inform uncommitted owners of the applicant's intention to develop the mineral resources in the proposed spacing unit and desire to reach an agreement with uncommitted owners in the proposed spacing unit.
+- (h) An affidavit indicating that at least sixty-sevenfifty-five percent (6755%) of the mineral interest acres in the spacing unit support the integration application by leasing or participating as a working interest owner; - (i) An affidavit stating the highest bonus payment paid to a leased owner in the spacing unit being integrated prior to filing the integration application; and - (j) A resume of efforts documenting the applicant's good faith efforts on at least two (2) separate occasions within a period of time no less than sixtyninety (6090) days to inform uncommitted owners of the applicant's intention to develop the mineral resources in the proposed spacing unit and desire to reach an agreement with uncommitted owners in the proposed spacing unit.
 Provided however, if any owner requests no further contact from the applicant, the applicant will be relieved of further obligation to attempt contact to reach agreement with that owner.
 At least one (1) contact must be by certified U.S. mail sent to an owner's last known address.
 If an owner is unknown or cannot be found, the applicant must publish a legal notice of its intention to develop and request that the owner contact the applicant in a newspaper of general circulation in the county where the proposed spacing unit is located.
 The resume of efforts should indicate the applicant has made reasonable efforts to reach an agreement with all uncommitted owners in the proposed spacing unit.
 Reasonable efforts are met by complying with this subsection. - (5) At the time the integration application is filed with the department, the applicant shall certify that, for uncommitted owners who are unknown or cannot be found, a notice of the application was published in a newspaper in the county where the proposed spacing unit is located.
-Each published notice shall include notice to the affected uncommitted owner of the opportunity to respond to the application, and the deadline by which a response must be filed with the department. - (6) An operator who has not been able to obtain consent from sixty-seven percent (67%) of the mineral interest acres in the spacing unit may nevertheless apply for an integration order under this section if all of the conditions set forth in this subsection have been met.
-The department shall issue an integration order, which shall affect only the unit area described in the application, if it finds that the operator has met all of the following conditions:

-- (a) The operator has obtained consent from at least fifty-five percent (55%) of mineral interest acres; - (b) The operator has negotiated diligently and in good faith for a period of at least one hundred twenty (120) days prior to his application for an integration order; and - (c) The uncommitted owners in the affected unit shall receive from the operator mineral lease terms and conditions that are no less favorable to the lessee than those set forth in section $\frac{47-331(2)}{1000}$, Idaho Code. - (7) An application for integration shall be subject to the procedures set forth in section 47-328, Idaho Code. - (8) An integration order shall be in effect for a term of five (5) years, and so long thereafter as oil and gas operations are being conducted by the operator, unless extended by the commission upon application of the operator.
-Any application to modify or extend an integration order shall comply with the notice requirements of section 47-328(3)(b), Idaho Code.
-For purposes of such notice, all parties receiving the base entitlement set forth in subsection 47-328(3)(d) herein shall be considered "uncommitted owners." - (9) The entry of an integration order does not inhibit the right of mineral interest owners to pursue claims against the operator for damages to person, property, or water rights.

-[(47-320) 47-322, added 1963, ch.
+Each published notice shall include notice to the affected uncommitted owner of the opportunity to respond to the application, and the deadline by which a response must be filed with the department. - (6) operator who has not been able to obtain consent from sixty-seven percent (67%) of the mineral interest acres in the spacing unit may nevertheless apply for an integration order under this section if all of the conditions set forth in this subsection have been met.
+The department shall issue an integration order, which shall affect only the unit area described in the application, if it finds that the operator has met all of the following conditions: - (a) The operator has obtained consent from at least fifty-five percent (505%) of mineral interest acres; - (b) The operator has negotiated diligently and in good faith for a period of at least one hundred twenty (120) days prior to his application for an integration order; and - (c) uncommitted owners in the affected unit shall receive from the operator mineral lease terms and conditions that are no less favorable to the lessee than those set forth in section 47-331(2), Idaho Code. - (7) An application for integration shall be subject to the procedures set forth in section 47-328, Idaho Code. - (8) Nothing herein shall prevent the applicant and an uncommitted mineral interest owner from entering into a voluntary lease agreement after an application for an integration is filed, or after an integration order is entered. - [(47-320) 47-322, added 1963, ch.
 148, sec.
 8, p.
 433; am.
 2016, ch.
 48, sec.
 5, p.
 135; am.
 2017, ch.
 121, sec.
 2, p.
 281; am. and redesig.
 2017, ch.
 271, sec.
 13, p.
 690.]